It has been several years since the word podcast originated, and today many people continue to be confused about what constitutes a podcast.

 Podcasts utilize software such as iTunes, Juice Receiver and others to automatically download to a computer desktop that then can seamlessly be placed (synched) onto a portable media device.
 This auto downloading and synchronization has caused podcast consumption to explode.
 To date, almost all portable media players can be automatically synchronized with podcasts.

 With the ability to download new content to computer, say, while you sleep then by simply syncing it to your media player in the morning, you have fresh content for the rest of the day.
+You can also download podcasts on your mobile device whenever you want, without synching anything.
 This is the power of walk away content: The ability to feed your brain with audio and video content that interests you.

 Podcasting uses a process called Really Simple Syndication (RSS).
 A format or specification of XML used to create feeds for consumption by users.
 This is also the technology used in subscribing to blogs.
 RSS is familiar by the orange icon found in web browsers, blog and news sites.

 Several podcast sites allow you to listen or watch right from the website without having to subscribe, download or sync anything.
 Simply consuming a few podcasts will better enable you to understand many of the other dynamics of podcasting.
-The section of this site Finding Podcasts will help you explore the expansive and diverse world of podcasts.
+On our site you are able to explore the expansive and diverse world of podcasts.